oconnor663/blake3-py/README.md

 Rust's aliasing guarantees and is technically unsound.
 However, no Python hashing implementation that I'm aware of holds the GIL while it calls into native code.
 I'm in need of some expert opinions on this.

+# Features

+Currently only basic hashing is supported, with the default 32-byte output size.
+Missing BLAKE3 features should be easy to add, though I'm not sure exactly what the API should look like.
+Missing features
+include:

+- variable-length output
+- an incremental output reader
+- the keyed hashing mode
+- the key derivation mode